- Cait Gordon

 - Rachel Jeffrey

 Cait Gordon (our humble SpAN editor) published her first novel of a three-book series in September 2016.
 Life in the ’Cosm is about a little green writer who’s crushing on the female half of his two-headed colleague.
 Cait manages arthritis, Celiac disease, and fibromyalgia.
 When her mobility became greatly impaired, she wrote ‘Cosm, which includes a feisty character with a disability.
-In late winter of 2016, Cait realised there were lots of spoonies who write words so she went on a mission to gather them together to share their stories.
+In late fall of 2016, Cait realised there were lots of spoonies who write words so she went on a mission to gather them together to share their stories.
 The Spoonie Authors Network got borned.

 Read a selection of Amy’s fiction on her website, including stories about rock band Torrent.
 She is currently working on turning these stories into books, so keep going back!